SamirPerezBazza/node-express-typescript/README.md

 # node-express-typescript
-## Boiler plate for NodeJS and Express server with typescript
+## Boilerplate for NodeJS and Express server with typescript

 Most of the boilerplates in GH include things that are not necessary to start a Node server.
 This template includes only the bare minimum, feel free to clone and use this repository as your starting point.